 Emails: All emails you send should include PSYC18 in their title.
-Your TA and I will try our best to respond to all emails within 48 hours (Monday-Friday).
+Your TAs and I will try our best to respond to all emails within 48 hours (Monday-Friday).

 Disabilities: Academic accommodations are available for students with disabilities who are registered with AccessAbility Services.
 Students who register and utilize the AccessAbility services will not be identified on their transcript as receiving accommodations.
 Information disclosed to the service is confidential and is disclosed only with the student's permission.
 Students in need of disability accommodations should schedule an appointment with me early in the semester to discuss appropriate accommodations for the course.
 Talking with me well in advance is always better.
-There is little to nothing that I can do for you after an assignment is due.